sky-uk/feed/README.md

 ### Multiple ingress controllers per cluster

 Multiple feed-ingress controllers can be created per cluster.
-ELBs should be tagged with `sky.uk/KubernetesClusterIngressControllerName=<name>` and feed instances started with `--ingress-controller-name=<name>`.
-Feed instances will attach to ELBs with matching ingress controller names.
+ELBs should be tagged with `sky.uk/KubernetesClusterIngressClass=<name>` and feed instances started with `--ingress-class=<name>`.
+Feed instances will attach to ELBs with matching ingress class names.

 A feed ingress controller will adopt ingress resources with a matching `kubernetes.io/ingress.class=<value>` annotation.
 Ingress resources with no annotation will normally not be adopted and will have no traffic sent to their associated services.
-However, see the deprecated flag `--include-unnamed-ingresses` which instructs feed-ingress to additionally consider ingress resources that have no `kubernetes.io/ingress.class` annotation.
+However, see the deprecated flag `--include-classless-ingresses` which instructs feed-ingress to additionally consider ingress resources with no `kubernetes.io/ingress.class` annotation.

-Use the script `unannotated-ingresses.sh` to find ingresses without this annotation.
+Use the script `classless-ingresses.sh` to find ingresses without this annotation.

 #### Support